-In that situation, you can adjust exposure by changing the ISO sensitivity setting.
+In that situation, you can adjust exposure by changing the ISO setting.
 I will discuss ISO in more detail in Chapter 4, because it is an option found on the Shooting menu.
 Briefly, ISO is a setting that controls the sensitivity of the camera's digital sensor.
 The higher the ISO value, the more sensitive the sensor is to light.
 With higher ISO values, you can achieve a normal exposure with narrower apertures and faster shutter speeds.

-With other shooting modes, the P1000 can use the Auto ISO setting, which means the camera will set the ISO value as needed to reach a good exposure level.
-With Manual exposure mode, though, the camera will not set the ISO automatically.
-If you select Auto ISO from the ISO menu screen, the camera will set ISO to 100, the lowest value possible.
+With the advanced shooting modes, including Manual, you can use the Auto ISO settings, which cause the camera to set the ISO value as needed to reach a good exposure level, within a specified range of ISO values.
+If you use an Auto ISO setting in Manual mode, you can choose the aperture and shutter speed you want, and still have the camera achieve an automatic exposure setting by varying the ISO value, if possible under current lighting conditions.

-If you find you need a higher ISO value in Manual exposure mode, you need to go to the ISO Sensitivity item on the Shooting menu and select a value such as ISO 400, 800, or even higher, as shown in Figure 3-19.
+You also can use the ISO Sensitivity menu item to select a specific value such as ISO 400, 800, or even higher, as shown in Figure 3-19.